mbookham7/crdb-2-hour-workshop/scenarios/serverless_setup/README.md

 The Go example is a very simple application that connects to a CockroachDB database.
 It uses Go's built-in `go mod` package manager, so no additional dependencies are required.

 Run the project, substituting the value for the `CONNECTION_STRING` environment variable as required.
+The `CONNECTION_STRING` can be found in the Cockroach Cloud UI.
+If you click on `Connect` in the top right hand corner.
+Then change the `Select option/language` to `Connection String` This will be displayed in the window below.
+Copy this and paste it in to the connection string below.

 ``` sh
 cd resources/code_examples/go_example